Huskyeder/stackato-doc/user/reference/client-ref.rst

 .. _command-files:

       stackato files  *<application>*  *<apath>*
         Display directory listing or file.
+Relative paths are interpreted relative to $STACKATO_APP_ROOT on the target.
+Without path it defaults to $STACKATO_APP_ROOT on the target.

         .. raw:: html